uc-cdis/gen3-helm/docs/otel-logs-and-traces.md

 ```

 * Traces go to Alloy over OTLP on port 4318 (`http/protobuf`).
+* Profiles go to Pyroscope on port 4040, pushed by the SDK in the service rather than collected by
+  Alloy.
+The service reads `PYROSCOPE_SERVER_ADDRESS` for the destination, and `PROFILE_CPU`
+  (default true) and `PROFILE_MEMORY` (default false) for what to push.
+All three are process
+  environment variables, so in a chart they belong in the container `env` rather than in a config
+  file.
 * `trace_id` and `span_id` come from `opentelemetry-instrumentation-logging`(python library), which puts them on
   every log record.
 They are `null` for anything logged outside a request span, such as startup or
   the OTLP exporter's own HTTP calls.
 Only lines emitted while a span is active can correlate.